RELIGION

 Chapel, early morning.
 Photo by hhw.
 [P1130863-1.jpg]

-TAGS: Religion, non-sectarian, religious service, Presbyterians, Methodists, Catholics, Episcopalians, Christians, religious life at PMSS, Ethel de Long Zande, Katherine Pettit, Pine Mountain Settlement School, Evelyn K. Wells, Nativity Play, Christmas
+TAGS: Religion, non-sectarian, religious service, Presbyterians, Methodists, Catholics, Episcopalians, Christians, religious life at PMSS, Ethel de Long Zande, Katherine Pettit, Pine Mountain Settlement School, Evelyn K. Wells, Nativity Play, Christmas, Vespers

 RELIGION

-Evelyn K. Wells described religious life at Pine Mountain in an unpublished draft of a history of the School from 1913 to 1928.
-She noted that religious life at Pine Mountain Settlement School was “Christian, but non-sectarian.”
-Wells drew this description of religious life at the School from the first subscription cards issued by the School in 1913.
-Religion has always been a part of the earliest mission of the institution.
-Pine Mountain has stayed the course of this Christian but a non-sectarian path through most of its one-hundred-year-plus history.
+Evelyn K. Wells in her HISTORY OF PINE MOUNTAIN SCHOOL describes religious life at Pine Mountain from 1913 to 1928.
+She notes that religious life at the School at that time was conceived as “Christian, but non-sectarian.”
+Wells drew this description of religious life at the School from the first subscription cards issued by the School in 1913 that described the institution in this manner.
+Religion has always been a part of the earliest mission of the institution all the while staying the course of this Christian but a non-sectarian path through most of its one-hundred-year-plus history.

 The reflections of Evelyn Wells are important to share at length as she captures and builds her description of religious life at the School as it was being shaped and formed by the founders.
-The importance of the Wells description is the persistence of her overview at the institution.
+The importance of the Wells description is the persistence of her overview of the institution while being a part of its early history.
 Religious life at the School as it was practiced by the early administrators and the staff who worked there, is full of deeply moving stories of self-discovery but also the discovery of serving others through a non-sectarian perspective.
-Wells continues her description of the religious life at the School during the Boarding School years
+Wells, in her description of the religious life at the School during the Boarding School years says

 “Now, every time you come into this building, you will see it and remember that this building is in memory of someone who thought of others.
 And as you remember this, you must remember that you are having the opportunity of learning to think, because there was someone who didn’t think only of herself all the time, but who thought of making her life count for somebody else too.